AB763 Blackface Amp Model Differences

 3 preamp gain stages, Tremolo and Reverb, 2x6L6, 4x10 Speakers

 The Super Reverb can be thought of as the Deluxe Reverb's big brother.
-It features four 10 inch speakers that make it a big, heavy amp with great bottom end punch and lots of output volume--it's almost as loud as the Twin Reverb.
+It features four 10 inch, eight ohm speakers that make it a big, heavy amp with great bottom end punch and lots of output volume--it's almost as loud as the Twin Reverb.
 With a whopping 460 volts on the power tube plates the Super Reverb puts out about 40 watts into a 2 ohm speaker load.
 The Vibrato channel has a Middle tone control.
 The Super Reverb's 2 ohm output transformer supplies the negative feedback circuit with 41% less voltage so it has less negative feedback than the 4 and 8 ohm 6L6 AB763 amps (it would need an 870 / 200 ohm NFB circuit to get the same NFB voltage as the other amps).
-Lower negative feedback leads to earlier dirt and a thicker clean tone.
+Lower negative feedback leads to a thicker clean tone, earlier dirt and a lazier transition to overdrive.
 The Super Reverb, Concert and 68 Custom Deluxe Reverb use .022uF mid caps where all other AB763's use .047uF.

 Tone Stack Mid Caps